 Profit & Loss statement (P&L) is the permanent feature of all the quarterly results and many times investors limit their reading of quarterly results to the P&L only.
 However, it is advised that investors should pay equal attention to all the sections of the quarterly results to effectively monitor their stock holdings.

 The P&L statement in the quarterly reports contains:

-- performance of preceding 3 months (December 2015 quarter),
+- performance of the preceding 3 months (June quarter),

-- performance of respective quarter in the previous financial year (March 2015 quarter),
+- performance of the respective quarter in the previous financial year (Sept quarter of the previous year),

-- the performance of previous full financial year (FY2015 in this case).
+- the performance of the previous full financial year.

-In case of companies having subsidiaries, joint ventures etc. the performance at both standalone as well as consolidated level are disclosed.
-Let’s see the P&L disclosed by Ambika Cotton Mills Limited in its March 2016 quarterly results:
+In the case of companies having subsidiaries, joint ventures etc. the performance at both standalone as well as the consolidated level is disclosed.
+Let’s see the profit and loss statement (P&L) disclosed by Supreme Industries Ltd in its September 2020 quarterly results.

-There are different set of analysis inputs that an investor can get from the P&L statement contained in the quarterly reports.
+There are a different set of inputs that an investor can get from the P&L statement contained in the quarterly reports.
 These analysis points usually include:

 Year to date (YTD) performance:

-It compares the YTD performance of the company until the reported quarter (6 months, 9 months or full year as the case may be) with the performance in the same period in the previous financial year.
+It compares the YTD performance of the company until the reported quarter (half-yearly for Sept quarter, nine-months for Dec quarter and full year for March quarter), with the performance in the same period in the previous financial year.